SI3P/LegoEV3-CheckersPlayingRobot/README.md

 <img src="screenshot/chessboardBin.jpg" width="100"/>

 #### Blob detection
-Find all contours in the binary image.
+Find all contours in the binary image:
 ```java
 contours = new ArrayList<MatOfPoint>();
 Imgproc.findContours(chessboardBin, contours, new Mat(), Imgproc.RETR_TREE, Imgproc.CHAIN_APPROX_SIMPLE);
 ```

 Cycles through the contours, converting each one to a polygon.
-If the polygon has four corners, and is bigger than the previous biggest one, then save the four points.
+If the polygon has four corners, and is bigger than the previous biggest one, then save the four points:
 ```java
 for (int i = 0; i < contours.size(); i++) {
 	contour = contours.get(i);